 A flexible mortgage deal which allows for over and under-payments can also suit expat buyers, as it allows them to reduce the impact of expensive exchange rates or take advantage of beneficial rates; expats simply choose to pay less when pounds are expensive, and more when they’re cheap.
 Another useful option is a “payment holiday”, which allows homeowners to opt out of mortgage payments for a given amount of time, potentially saving thousands from an unfavourable exchange rate.

-Getting a Mortgage for your UK Property
+Getting an expatriate mortgage for your UK property

 Throughout this guide we’ve been clear to highlight one important takeaway for expat buyers; while it might be trickier to obtain a UK mortgage for your property it’s by no means impossible.
 The main obstacle which stands in the way for expats is that the major UK banks simply aren’t geared up to handle mortgages for expat buyers, and the systems they have in place for their domestic customers just don’t work for overseas buyers.